Discover the best things to do in Kaikōura with our tried and tested recommendations.

 There are three main hostels in Kaikōura.
 I’m going to recommend the two I’ve stayed at.
-The first is Dusky Lodge and Backpackers, which is equipped with a pool, hot tub and excellent kitchen facilities.
+The first is Dusky Lodge, which is equipped with a pool, hot tub and excellent kitchen facilities.
 It is located a 10-minute walk from the middle of town.

 Your other option is Albatross House.
 A cool and quirky hostel, with an emphasis on the arts, with blank canvases for painting, musical instruments, board games and weekly events.
 This is one of my favourite hostels in New Zealand!

 Kaikōura Top Ten Holiday Park and Campsite is an amazing option for those of you who will be camping, whilst they also offer beachfront villas, two-bedroom motels and cosy cabins.
 They have powered and unpowered sites available, so you can choose what suits your needs best!
 This is a fantastic campsite with facilities including basic amenities like showers and kitchen as well as a swimming pool, sauna, gear hire, BBQ and children’s play area.
 You’ll also get to wake up at the beach with the stunning alpine backdrop alongside!

 When you book through our links, you’ll often get a discount and we may earn a commission.
 Your support also allows us to run our Facebook community and create helpful content at no cost to you.
 Thank you!

 Getting fish and chips in a seaside town and eating them at the beach is the ultimate way to spend an evening.
 Coopers Catch is the best option, with excellent portion sizes and a convenient location in the centre of town.